Hcrab/clinicAI/README.md

 ## Challenges
 1. Due to LLM hallucinations and related issues, achieving precise diagnosis is difficult; the prototype’s diagnostic accuracy is limited.
-2. Public datasets of doctor names, specialties, and languages generally prohibit scraping; we currently lack a clearly ethical way to source the required data.
+2. Public datasets of doctor names, specialties, and languages generally prohibit scraping (as indicated in their robots.txt or terms of use); we currently lack a clearly ethical way to source the required data.

+## Acknowledgements

+This prototype was primarily led and developed by me (Project Manager & core developer).
+I would like to thank my four teammates for their valuable contributions in:

+- Pitch writing and research during the HKAGE course project
+- Testing, Prompt design and refinement for the conversational AI module

+Their collaboration made the project possible.

 ## Notes